pmatsinopoulos/pmatsinopoulos.github.io/source/_posts/2012-10-12-including-vs-extending-a-module.markdown

     puts "ma_method1"
   end

-  # This method, is not reusable, in the sense that I cannot make it be an instance of class
+  # This method, is not reusable, in the sense that I cannot make it be an instance or class
   # method of a class.
 But still, it is a method of module Ma and I can call it directly.
   #
   def self.ma_method2